OAllanFernando/book-suggestor-ap/README.md

 # Book Suggestor API - Starter

-Learning project with Spring Boot and PostgreSQL - API for book suggestions and borrowing tracking.
+Skill test, this project is write with Spring Boot and PostgreSQL - API for book suggestions and borrowing tracking.

 ---